 With the above in mind, what have you got in your armoury that they might need or want?
-How can you position what you’re saying to stimulate interest?
+How can you position what you’re saying to stimulate maximum interest?
 What’s your ‘elevator pitch?’

-Relevance supports rapport in that you’re talking about something of interest to the decision-maker.
-In addition to this, it’s also about how you say what you say and also what you say.
-Body language is the most potent communication method but you lose this on the phone.
-So you’re left with tone and words.
+Few buyers will ant to engage with sellers that lack energy.
 Be passionate and engaging about what you say.
-Use pace and tone to emphasise what you are saying but don’t forget to listen to what your prospect says.
+Vary pace and tone to emphasise what you are saying but don’t forget to listen to what your prospect says.
+Use good questions.
 Repeat back their language.
 Use evocative and engaging ways to describe your service and what you’ve done for other companies in their industry.
 Smile while you’re on the phone.
 If you’re flat, they won’t engage.
-So use your mouth and your ears and build rapport using a well honed proposition relevant for them.
+So use your mouth and two ears in order to build rapport using a well-honed proposition relevant for them.

 What’s in it for me is a common term used for the sales process.
 It is true.
 The person on the other end of the phone is under pressure.
 They are being pressurised by their boss, shareholders, stakeholders, customers, difficult employees, the bank manager, and, quite possibly, their kids and their spouse.
 Your call is an interruption.
 So why should they bother?
 Find the ‘what’s in it for me?’ and ‘why should I see you / buy from you NOW?’ and you will be more successful on the phone.
 Is it pain or gain?
 Does your offering take something away from them that is bugging them (e.g. cost or risk) or enhance something (e.g. productivity)?
 A pain-based proposition is generally more potent than one based on a potential opportunity.
 But whatever it is, you need to find an outcome for them that makes them want to engage.
 Does what you offer to make them look good in front of their boss or help them do their job better / faster etc?